cifro-codes/macer/README.md

 [stackoverflow post](https://crypto.stackexchange.com/questions/59762/after-ecdh-with-curve25519-is-it-pointless-to-use-anything-stronger-than-aes-12)
 is related as x25519 is best paired with AES-256.

-Usage of `argon2` (or similar) doesn't really help with reduced search space of 12 Bip-39 words.
-More memory is needed per circuit/core to compute `argon2`, but the NSA can trivially afford independent machines to crack 12 Bip-39 words.
-As an example, 64 independent machines reduces the total search time by 6 bits, so 12 Bip-39 words would only have the time equivalent of 122 x25519 bits.
-And the search time goes down with yet more machines (with a monetary tradeoff).
-This is why users are better off with 18 or 24 words from macer - an attacker will do a brute-force search of (1) 12-words if they can afford 8+ compute cores, (2) 18-words if they can afford 2^67+ compute cores, and (3) 24-words if they can afford 2^127+ compute cores.
+If your password gets fed into `argon2` (or similar), this will increase the cost of a search circuit, but doesn't increase the search space.
+Whether 12-words is sufficient in this context is up to the reader.
+18/24 words does have some merit - an attacker is better of with a brute-force search of (1) 12-words if they can afford 8+ search circuits, (2) 18-words if they can afford 2^67+ search circuits, and (3) 24-words if they can afford 2^127+ search circuits.
+The analysis gets more complicated when multi-key cracking gets introduced, but brute-force searching does quite well in this context.

-Using 12-words (128-bits) is likely sufficient for many purposes - this is equivalent to 10-diceware-words - so don't stress about further

-On a related rant, people recommending 12-word seeds because "only" 128-bit public-key security are wrong - brute-forcing 12-word seed words definitely takes less real-world time than public-key rho cracking.
-The entire process from seed words to public-key never hits a memory intensive process (making it trivial to run in parallel).
-Read the stackoverflow link (and its references) again if you still think only 12-words for a Trezor seed is "matching" the strength of the public-key algorithms.
-The primary obstacle is matching a Bip-32 "chain path" to a public key (which is trivial with Trezor when the host machine is compromised - the scenario where macer is reduced to 125.8 bits).
+> As a point of reference, a supercomputer in China can reduce brute-force
+> search _time_ by 2^23.
+Custom built machines can likely do better.

 Lastly, users of 12-seeds into the Trezor probably won't find 24 macer words particularly useful.
 They should likely stick to 12 macer words.

-> As a point of reference, a supercomputer in China can reduce brute-force
-> search time by 2^23.
-The brute-force algorithm doesn't need unified memory,
-> so a simple cluster of machines can improve this even more.

 ### Hashing URI is only 128-bits.